-KIPP Empower notifies parents and guardians of reclassification, updates the school and school district records, as well as monitors the student's progress for four years.
-After reclassification, former EL students' academic progress will continue to be monitored by the EL Coordinator, in an approach mirroring the two-prong monitoring of English learner students.
+Promesa Prep notifies parents and guardians of reclassification, update the school and school district records, as well as monitor the student's progress for four years.
+After reclassification, former EL students' academic progress will continue to be monitored by the EL Coordinator, in an approach mirroring the 2-prong monitoring of English Learner students.
 RFEP students' academic progress is observed to ensure academic achievement continues to grow, as well as to quickly identify any students who may have been reclassified prematurely who may still benefit from various EL-related supports.